Romney returns show low tax rate; questions linger

 Long considered the front-runner for the 2012 Republican presidential nomination, Romney was staggered by Gingrich's lopsided win in South Carolina, and is looking to regain enough momentum to defeat Gingrich in Florida.

-(Additional reporting by Lynnley Browning and Patrick Temple-West; Editing by Kevin Drawbaugh and Eric Walsh)
+(Additional reporting by Lynnley Browning and Patrick Temple-West; editing by Kevin Drawbaugh and Mohammad Zargham)